It works by increasing the amount of mood-enhancing chemicals called noradrenaline and serotonin in your brain.

 Common side effects

-In rare cases, it's possible to have a serious allergic (anaphylaxis) reaction to mirtazapine.
+In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to mirtazapine.

 These are not all the side effects of mirtazapine.
 For a full list, see the leaflet inside your medicine packet.

-Mirtazapine and breastfeeding
+Mirtazapine and pregnancy

 It's important to continue taking mirtazapine to keep you well.
 Breastfeeding will also benefit both you and your baby.

-Tell your doctor if you are taking:
+Tell your doctor or pharmacist if you're taking:

 - medicines that make you feel sleepy, including strong painkillers like morphine or muscle relaxants like diazepam